-The heights of the highest mountain peaks in the world are given below.
+The heights of the bigger mountains in the world are given below.

 Name of the mountain Height Country

 Kanchanjunga 8586 m India/Nepal

-C K-2 8611 m Pakistan
+K-2 8611 m Pakistan

 Mt Everest 8848 m Nepal/Tibet

 Makal 8485 m Nepal/Tibet

 Lhotse 8516 m Nepal

-(a) Write the names of mountain peaks in the order of their heights from highest to lowest.
+(a) Write the names of mountains in the order of their heights from highest to lowest.

-Name of mountain peak Height
+Name of mountain Height

-9

-1